What You'll Find On This Page

 Great Day Trips From Sofia

-One of the most beautiful natural attractions in Bulgaria, the seven Rila Lakes are only 90 kilometers from the city.
+One of the most beautiful natural attractions in Bulgaria, the seven Rila Lakes are only 90 kilometers from the city and among the most beautiful spring destinations in Eastern Europe.
 This collection of glacial lakes are located at different altitudes in the highest mountain range in the Balkans.
 A hiking trail leads past each lake, ending at a viewpoint that overlooks all seven lakes.
 The hike takes three to four hours and is possibly the greatest hike anywhere in Bulgaria.

 While it bears the same name as the attraction above, the Rila Monastery has nothing to do with it.
 The only similarity is that it also lies in the Rila Mountains.
 This major cultural landmark was founded in the 10th century and is one of the most significant monuments in Bulgaria and the Balkans.
 A fantastically colorful structure, the Rila Monastery is a UNESCO World Heritage Site, indicating its enormous cultural and historical importance.